SeanDS/zero/docs/components/index.rst

 .. note::
     Units are just for display and are not used for any calculations.
-Be careful when specifying units which differ from those used internally by `circuit`.
+Be careful when specifying units which differ from those used internally by |Zero|.

 .. toctree::
     :maxdepth: 2